 Category C: Relationship Behaviors (RB)

 Behaviors in this category create a negative relationship between two or more members of the school community (No physical harm is done.)
 For elementary and secondary students, recommended responses to these behaviors range from level one to level three.
-These behaviors report to law enforcement.
+These behaviors do not require a report to law enforcement.

 Bullying with no physical injury (Model Policy to Addressing Bullying in Virginia’s Public Schools)